solanabridgedev/solana-bridged-usdt/README.md

-# Solana USDT Reference Token
+# Solana USDT-Style Reference Token
 Solana USDT Reference Token is an SPL token deployed on the Solana blockchain for technical demonstration and integration testing purposes.

 ## Overview